Guna-meda/Walkthrough-Library/README.md

 It shows a spotlight + tooltip on a real DOM element and waits for the *actual user* to click it before advancing (not an auto-playing video, not a passive animation).

+## Why not Shepherd.js / Intro.js / driver.js?

+Those are solid, mature libraries. walkthrough-lib exists for three specific reasons they don't cover:

+1. **Flows can be captured, not just hand-written.** `TourRecorder` listens to real DOM clicks and generates valid `Step` JSON directly from your app — no manually writing selectors for every step.
+2. **Steps survive minor UI changes.** Each step carries a ranked fallback chain (`testId` → `ariaLabel` → `text` → `cssPath` → fuzzy text as a deterministic last resort) instead of a single brittle selector, so a small refactor doesn't silently break your onboarding flow.
+3. **Zero dependencies, zero required AI or network calls.** The core player and capture tool work 100% offline.
+AI is a separate, fully optional add-on you opt into per step — never a requirement to use the library.

 ## Install

 ```sh